Where to eat in Bangkok

 - Noodles: try legendary pad thai (stir-fried rice noodles with egg, tofu and all manner of additional spices, vegetables and meats); the famous "boat noodles" or kuaitiao ruea, a soup noodle dish traditionally sold on the canals, hence the name; and tom yum for spicy-coconut-shrimp soup.

-- Barbecue: the grilled seafood and meat is delicious, especially with satay sauce!
+- Barbecue: the grilled seafood and meat are delicious, especially with satay sauce!

 - Sweets: there are all kinds of fruity desserts, but one of the most popular is sticky mango rice with ice cream!